-- 2 RIGGERS Seminars: events to meet, share and prepare the cooperation. - 8 Steering Committee meetings to organise and manage the project.

-• Various Riggers Swapping Experiences (RSE) and Riggers Visiting Experiences (RVE): study visits to the partner schools to exchange knowledge, good practices and explore different approaches to safety & rigging.
-Each RSE/RVE has 4 goals:

-- o Explore how safety & rigging issues are managed in a fellow school. - Nourish the cooperation on a specific working topic (chosen by the riggers). - Develop at least one FED-Talk (video tutorial on a good practice). - Raise awareness about the vital role that safety & rigging play in circus schools.

-• Partners Meetings and Multiplier Events to manage the project, disseminate the results and give visibility to the sector, in cooperation with major circus festivals (Circus a safer space for danger - MAD festival, Circa, Festival Mondial de Cirque de Demain, Festival Circolo).

-• Distance cooperation on Slack (online platform to manage communities) about chosen topics of common interest.
+- 2 RIGGERS Seminars: events to meet, share and prepare the cooperation. - 8 Steering Committee meetings to organise and manage the project. - Various Riggers Swapping Experiences (RSE) and Riggers Visiting Experiences (RVE): study visits to the partner schools to exchange knowledge, good practices and explore different approaches to safety & rigging.
+Each RSE/RVE had 4 goals: - Explore how safety & rigging issues are managed in a fellow school. - Nourish the cooperation on a specific working topic (chosen by the riggers). - Develop at least one FED-Talk (video tutorial on a good practice). - Raise awareness about the vital role that safety & rigging play in circus schools. - Partners Meetings and Multiplier Events to manage the project, disseminate the results and give visibility to the sector, in cooperation with major circus festivals (Circus a safer space for danger - MAD festival, Circa, Festival Mondial de Cirque de Demain, Festival Circolo). - Distance cooperation on Slack (online platform to manage communities) about chosen topics of common interest.

-Website: http://www.fedec.eu/en/riggers

-FEDE
+TIMELINE